Here are my views on presenting the past from slightly different perspectives many years apart.

 GET IN FRONT.
 Before setting off for the next stop give directions if it is anything more than straight forward.
 Sometimes people will set off ahead of you, particularly if you get way laid with questions.
 Be polite but do get in front so they don’t go the wrong way.
 But keep an eye on the rear and make sure they don’t lose sight of you.
 In cities wear something distinctive or colourful so you can be easily spotted and followed, such as an umbrella or flag or distinctive hat.

 BREVITY.
 Don’t go on too long.
 Give what you feel is not quite enough material for a location, and that will probably be the right length.
 If you are an expert on the locations on the walk, you will love every detail about them.
 Your audience don’t have that connection, so they will not appreciate every detail.
 What you should be doing is closer to an advert than a definitive work.
-You are selling the place to them, not telling them everything about the place.
+You more selling the place to them, not telling them everything about the place.
+Sharing all the best bits.

 TWO VOICES.
 You can do so much more with two.
 Sharing the burden means you will be less tired.
 The change of voice and presentation style helps keep your audience attentive.
 You can present alternate locations or do different themes on the walk.
 Conflicting evidence, opinions or versions can be given different voices and made clearer.
 You can work in even closer ways such as, for example, reading the quotes for each other’s sections, or alternate items on a list when reading out, or actual dialogue.
 However, the more complicated it gets, the more preparation time is needed, and the more difficult it gets for just one of you to do it on your own if the other can’t make it.
 Practically, one of you can take the lead, while the other brings up the rear of the group and can field questions.
 One could hold pictures or props while the other talks.
-The share of the walk need not be 50/50, it could be less with one person just doing the quotes and bringing up the rear.
+The share of the walk need not be 50/50, it could be much less with one person just doing the quotes and bringing up the rear.
+This is a way for a new guide to gain confidence and learn the tour.

 THE NUMBER OF STOPS ON ROUTE.
 A balance needs to be struck between the number of stops and the overall distance.
 Too many stops and it will seem like the walk will never end.
 It will seem more like a shuffle rather than a walk.
 Too few stops will feel like being short changed.
 However, some longer gaps will give people the chance to chat and socialise.
-The nature of the place will ultimately determine what you can.
-Is there enough space for people to stand?
+The nature of the place will ultimately determine what you can do, such as is there enough space for people to stand at a location?

 HOW LONG TO STOP.
 The shorter the walk the shorter the stops.
 Normally, anything longer than 10 minutes is too much, 5 minutes is better.
 And no matter how good the material, you will not be able to prevent your audience from starting to feel uncomfortable if they are standing in one spot for too long.
 You will know this is beginning to happen as they shift their weight and shuffle their feet.
 If this happens wrap up what you are saying and move on.
 Rural guided walks will take much longer and have much longer gaps between stops, but if your group can sit on the grass they will welcome longer stops.